jm27/liri-node-app/README.md

 First in order to run the app you must be sure that you have installed the node modules that are needed to run the app.

 Type: "npm-init", inside folder's terminal/bash window.

 ![NPM-INIT](https://github.com/jm27/liri-node-app/blob/master/imgs/npm-init.png "1")

-#####NOTE: CLICK ENTER THROUGHOUT PROMPT UNTIL COMMAND LINE RE-STARTS.
+####NOTE: CLICK ENTER THROUGHOUT PROMPT UNTIL COMMAND LINE RE-STARTS.

-Then type: "npm install" and make sure all dependencies are installed inside package.json file(axios, dotenv, fs, moment, node-spotify-api)
+Then type: "npm install" and make sure all dependencies are installed inside package.json file(axios, dotenv, fs, moment, node-spotify-api).

 ![NPM-INSTALL](https://github.com/jm27/liri-node-app/blob/master/imgs/npm-install.png "2")

 If any of the dependencies are missing you can just type inside folder's terminal/bash window: "npm install axios" .
-Change "axios" for each dependency that the app is missing.

 ![NPM-INSTALL-AXIOS](https://github.com/jm27/liri-node-app/blob/master/imgs/npm-install-axios.png "3")

+####NOTE: Change "axios" for each dependency that the app is missing.(axios, dotenv, fs, moment, node-spotify-api).

 LIRI is able to tell the user the result of a command typed inside the folders terminal/bash window,